ToniMarkovic/filmpire_tonimarkovic/README.md

 ## Project Status
-Project is _no longer being worked on.
+The Project is _no longer being worked on.

 ## Room for Improvement
-Currently there are some issues with login.
+Currently, there are some log in issues.

 ## Acknowledgements